-Over 49 percent of respondents indicated being overweight and affordable housing were among the most significant health problems in the community.
-Access to healthy foods, low income/financial issues, cancer, and mental health were identified by over 35 percent of respondents as among the most significant health problems (Exhibit 53).
+Over 49% of respondents indicated being overweight and affordable housing were among the most significant health problems in the community.
+Access to healthy foods, low income/financial issues, cancer, mental health, and diabetes were identified by over 37% of respondents as among the most significant health problems (Exhibit 53).